-Transition to school during COVID-19: Information for parents and carers
+Transition to school: Information for parents and carers

-Transition to school activities may need to be adapted this year as a result of coronavirus (COVID-19).
-This webpage provides information and resources for parents and carers to help them support their children transition to primary school in 2022.
+This web page provides information and resources for parents and carers to help them support their children transition to primary school in 2022.

 The importance of a positive start to school